Dyre Vaa: Career

 In 1925, his first important work was a portrait of Minister of Education Ivar Peterson Tveiten (bronze.
 National Gallery of Norway).

 In 1932, Vaa sculptures, paintings and drawings first appeared in Kunstnernes Hus.
-He served as chairman of the Norwegian Sculptor Association (Norsk Billedhuggerforening) from 1960-62.
+He served as chairman of the Norwegian Sculptor Association (Norsk Billedhuggerforening) from 1960 to 1962.
 He continued to work until health problems from the mid-1970s.

 Works

 Among his works are his Ludvig Holberg sculpture outside Nationaltheatret in Oslo, on 1 September 1939.
 Further four bronze sculptures with motives from Norwegian fairy tales at Ankerbrua (Peer Gynt, Veslefrikk med fela, Kari Trestakk and Kvitebjørn Kong Valemon), and bronze wolves at Ila (1930).
 Vaa contributed to the decoration of Oslo City Hall, with the swan fountain in the courtyard (1948–1950).
 He has made portrayal sculptures of several writers, Henrik Ibsen (1958, Skien), Aasmund Olavsson Vinje (1968), Ivar Aasen, and Olav Aukrust (1955, Lom), the fiddle player Myllarguten (Arabygdi, Rauland), sculptural work at the Nidaros Cathedral in Trondheim, several World War II memorials (Rjukan 1946, Nordfjord 1947, Porsgrunn 1950, Gjerpen 1954), and is represented at the National Gallery of Norway.